aymerick/aymerick.github.io/_posts/2014-07-22-jekyll-github-pages-bower-bootstrap.md

 ### The grunt tasks

 The `copy` subtask copies the `jquery` and `bootstrap` files to a new `vendor` directory.
-That directory will be copied as is by jekyll to `_dist` so it acts as a temporary zone and must be ignored by git by adding that line to `.gitignore` file:
+That directory will be copied as is by jekyll to `_dist` so it acts as a temporary zone and must be ignored by git.
+Adds that line to `.gitignore` file:

       /vendor/
       ...

-The `exec:jekyll` subtask invokes the `jekyll` tool to build the site inside `_site`.
+The `exec:jekyll` subtask invokes the `jekyll` tool to build the site into `_site` directory.

 The `connect:server` subtask launches a server on port `4000`.

 The `watch` subtask rebuilds the site when a source file changes.
 The list of all watched source files must be provided in the `files` setting.
+Remember to update that setting when you add custom directories or files to your jekyll site.

 Note the use of `livereload: true` in both `watch` and `connect:server` subtasks.
 Thanks to that setting, your browser will reload automatically when one of the source files changes.